 These days, a star's finishing move is synonymous with them and their work.
 It hasn't always been this way, though.

 The status of a signature move as a standard part of the finishing sequence of almost every match first become a staple of US pro wrestling sometime in the 1980s, when Hulk Hogan's big boot/leg drop combination became his default method of winning 99% of his matches.

 Today, a great wrestler's credibility can be entirely dampened should their finish be seen as lame or ineffectual.
 Conversely, an average wrestler can be seen as better than they are if their finish is over with the crowd.
 Coming up with that killer move isn't easy, though.
 Even the biggest stars often began their career with a different finishing move to the one that they became famous with, before they hit upon the gimmick that made their name, or while they were still fine-tuning their act.

-These are ten of the greatest wrestlers in WWF/E history, and the finishing moves they had during their awkward pubescent stage.
+These are some of the greatest wrestlers in WWE history, and the finishing moves they had during their awkward pubescent stage...